robertwhunter/nephromaths/_book/06-Acid-base.md

 Propylene glycol (a solvent for parenteral medications: lorazepam, diazepam, phenobarbital) is metabolised to L- and D-lactate.

 \* WGMA with elevated OG = EtOH ketoacidosis, MeOH and the glycols.
 The OG is NOT elevated with salicylates.
-There is a time-dependant conversion from OG to AG following ingestion of toxic alcohol (metabolites are charged and bind to Na).
+There is a time-dependant conversion from OG to AG following ingestion of toxic alcohol (EG > glycolic acid > oxalate).

 NB Ethylene glycol = high lactate (false +ve) on ABG machine but not formal lab assay.